em-ilia/anilist-sync/README.md

 ## Dependencies
 - Requests
 	This project doesn't really need anything else.
 All of my systems have this installed globally anyway since it's a pretty common package.

+## Usage
+### MyAnimeList
+If one really wanted, you could use the official MyAnimeList API to automatically upload and modify your list, but I'm pretty sure you would have to create an API token.
+Instead, take the XML file generated and upload it to [here](https://myanimelist.net/import.php).